querkmachine/beeps.website/src/blog/2023-08-27-the-next-generation.md

 title: The next generation
 date: 2023-08-27
 tags: [furry fandom, self-identity]
+metadata:
+  description: What fursonas mean to me, and introducing my newest one.
 ---

 {% figure caption="Original Emy, as drawn by BatPunk.", float="right" %}